torvalds/linux/Documentation/driver-api/mtdnand.rst

 -  [OPTIONAL]

    Optional members can hold information relevant for the board driver.
-   The generic NAND driver code does not use this information.
+   The generic NAND driver code does yest use this information.

 Basic board driver
 ==================